amusarra/liferay-portal-database-all-in-one-support/README.md

 * MultiVM Cache
 * Oracle Database, Microsoft SQL Server, IBM DB2, Sybase DB

-This project add support to the Oracle database.
+This project add support to the Oracle, SQL Server and IBM DB2 database.
 Liferay has performed refactorting the code so that it is possible and easy to add support for databases no longer supported OOTB

 **Attention update:** The driver works with the release GA1, GA2 and GA3 of the Liferay 7 CE.